top of page

 Create a vivid and immersive world.

-Consistency and attention to detail helps readers suspend their disbelief and become fully engaged in your story.
+Make sure your world is consistent and your attention to detail to help readers suspend their disbelief and feel they are part of your story.

 Balance world-building with storytelling.

-By exploring how the speculative elements of your world impact characters’ lives and shape their identities, your characters will have a depth and complexity distinctive from all other, making your characters more engaging and increase the capability for them to resonate with readers.
+Explore how the speculative elements of your world impact characters’ lives and shape their identities.
+If you do, your characters will have a depth and complexity distinctive from all others.

 Do your research.